nickaxgit/gofu/readme.md

 msgReconnectViewer(viewerId)

-A viewer is created upon connection - added to the blobal viewrs and its viewer.socket is set to the ws It's watchingplayerID is initially -1 viewers have a watchingPlayerId players Have a game id
+A viewer is created upon connection - added to the global viewers and its viewer.socket is set to the ws It's watchingplayerID is initially -1 viewers have a watchingPlayerId players Have a game id